nuzulul/p2p.js/README.md

 ## TURN

 p2p.js works for most WebRTC apps but some network don't allow peer-to-peer connection.
 The common way to solve this issue is by using [TURN](https://webrtc.org/getting-started/turn-server) for relaying network traffic.
+TURN services include free offer among others are [Cloudflare](https://www.cloudflare.com/products/turn-sfu/) and [Metered](https://www.metered.ca/stun-turn) or you can [self hosted TURN](https://github.com/nuzulul/awesome-webrtc#stun--turn).

 ```
 const iceConfiguration = {